abibmishaelp/assTotalCloud/README.md

 # assTotalCloud
-An assigment from TotalCloud Inc for an Interview.
+An assigment from TotalCloud Inc.